The Latin Americans

 Don't Miss

-• Very early access to cannons, right at Colonial Age
+• Very early access to cannons, right at National Age.

-• Most of them speak Spanish so we're always looking for voice actors
+• Some of them still speak Iberian speak Spanish so we're always looking for voice actors.